eckual/baha-hadyaoui-portfolio/README.md

 Hey there!
-I'm Baha, a seasoned game developer with a passion for crafting immersive experiences in Unity.
+I'm Baha, a seasoned game developer with a passion for crafting immersive unity-based experiences.
 My portfolio is a snapshot of:

 Key Points
 🎮 Professional Expertise: Backed by hands-on experience, I've delivered projects that reflect both technical prowess and a deep understanding of user satisfaction.